JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Notre_Aventure.md

 From the first page (page 21) the authors answer our questions: the destiny of our upward career, from the beginning of our life on this unfortunate planet to Paradise and beyond is thus summarized in this sentence: “_Be perfect in your sphere as God is perfect in his_”.

 > “_Personality is a level of deified reality and ranges from the mortal and midwayer level of the higher mind activation of worship and wisdom up through the morontial and spiritual to the attainment of finality of personality status.
-That is the evolutionary ascent of mortal- and kindred-creature personality, but there are numerous other orders of universe personalities._” ([[UB 0:5.1](/en/The_Urantia_Book/0#p5_1))
+That is the evolutionary ascent of mortal- and kindred-creature personality, but there are numerous other orders of universe personalities._” (<a id="a43_379"></a>[[UB 0:5.1](/en/The_Urantia_Book/0#p5_1))

 God the Universal Father is the personal face that Deity offers to our understanding.
 Deity is characterized by the quality of unity, actual (on the existential level) as the Paradise Trinity or potential (on experiential levels) as the Supreme Being and other deities.
 For us, the quality of unity is best understood as “divinity”; it is expressed at many levels of perfection.
 God being the level of absolute divinity, we understand this quality as truth, beauty, and goodness.
 It is expressed on the personality level as love, mercy, and ministry and on the impersonal level as justice, power, and sovereignty.